UniverCity

 UniverCity is a community located on top of Burnaby Mountain, adjacent to Simon Fraser University.
-It is modeled as a sustainable community.
+It is modelled as a sustainable community.
 UniverCity has won several awards for sustainable planning and development.
-It is currently home to over 4000 residents.
+It is currently home to over 4,000 residents.

 History

 The groundwork for UniverCity was laid in 1963, when Arthur Erickson and Geoff Massey submitted their initial plan for Simon Fraser University.
 Complementing their vision for the mountain-top campus, their plan saw the new university anchoring a dense residential community.
 It took another 30 years before the implementation of this initial plan would begin with Simon Fraser University agreeing to transfer more than 320 hectares of university-owned land to the City of Burnaby to more than double the size of the Burnaby Mountain Conservation Area.
 In return, the city approved an Official Community Plan (OCP) in 1996, allowing SFU to begin development of a residential community, later named UniverCity.

-The OCP had a goal of creating a compact community surrounding the campus to ensure residential expansion that was accessible.
-The makeup of the neighbourhoods is two districts; with one being to the south and the other to the east of campus.
-The OCP original concept included provisions for community facilities such as a school, commercial core, prominent pedestrian paths and biking trails all along campus.
+The OCP aimed to create a compact community surrounding the campus to ensure accessible residential expansion.
+The makeup of the neighbourhoods is two districts, one to the south and the other to the east of campus.
+The OCP's original concept included provisions for community facilities such as a school, commercial core, prominent pedestrian paths and biking trails all along campus.
 The goal is for UniverCity to accommodate up to 10,000 residents once completed.

 SFU itself had varying visions regarding the development of such a residential community.
-It identified two specific aims of constructing UniverCity; to establish a more inclusive community on the mountain with varying options of housing and amenities, as well as to create an Endowment Fund to assist in further teaching and research for the campus.
+It identified two specific aims of constructing UniverCity: to establish a more inclusive community on the mountain with varying options of housing and amenities, as well as to create an Endowment Fund to assist in further teaching and research for the campus.
 However while the land is fully under SFU ownership, there are serviced and subdivided parcels that are available to builders upon request and a 99-year lease agreement.